JackD83/PyMenu/Readme.md

 2. PyMenu can be run by starting PyMenu/run.sh

 3. If you want to make it your default launcher, run PyMenu/installer/install.dge.
 Run uninstall.dge to switch back to gmenunx.
-Try to start it using run.sh first
+Try to start it using run.sh first!

 Tested on UselessRS97 1.3 internal & external and K3P old version

+Check https://boards.dingoonity.org/ingenic-jz4760-devices/ for any updatates